cube-drone/rt0/players-guide/src/player/generated/magician.md

 * Instead of playing a Page of Cups on Cups and Balls, you may play the Page of Wands:
    * While the Page of Wands is on Cups and Balls:
-   * All Wands now count as the Magician, as well as counting as their original suit and value.
+   * All cards now count as any suit, as well as counting as their original suit and value.
-   * The first Wand played in this way is free, but for each subsequent Wand used in this way, take 1 Corruption Point.

 ### Three Card Monte
 _Your nimble mind helps you rearrange your thoughts as easily as if they were cards._